By Carlie Saint-Laurent Beaucejour, RD,LDN

 - Attend a grocery shopping tour with a Registered Dietitian

 Did you know that you can meet your Family Food Dietitian at a grocery store?
 Grocery tours are a fun way to gain confidence while grocery shopping to make healthy decisions and navigate the aisles of the plethora of food products.
 Schedule your grocery store tour now!

 - Sign-up for a cooking demonstration or class

-Strengthening or acquiring the skill of cooking increases the consumption of healthier meals in all ages.
+Strengthening or acquiring the skill of healthy cooking increases the consumption of healthier meals in all ages.
 Talk to your Family Food Dietitian about creating some simple recipes at home.

 - Schedule a nutrition counseling visit

 Whether you want to prevent or manage a health condition meeting with a Registered Dietitian can help you reach your health goals by providing realistic and sustainable evidence-based advice.

 Attending a farmers market is a great way to know and support your local farmers, taste new fruits and vegetables, and engage in the community.

 - Volunteer at your local food bank or shelter

 Not only are you helping your community you are helping your health by volunteering.
 By engaging with others this can help combat anxiety, stress, anger, or depression.